Harry Chamberlin: Continued career

-After the 1920 Olympics, Chamberlin continued on the staff of the Cavalry School until 1922, when he was selected to attend the French Cavalry School in Saumur.
+After the 1920 Olympics, Chamberlin continued on the staff of the Cavalry School until 1922, when he was selected to attend the Saumur Cavalry School in France.
 After graduating in early 1923, he enrolled in the Italian Cavalry School at Tor di Quinto, where he completed the program of instruction in late 1923.
 While in Italy, he was introduced to the forward seat, which became knows as the 'Chamberlin seat' in America and which now dominates hunter and jumper equestrian events.
-During his return to the United States, Chamberlin spent time in England during 1924 as an observer at the Army School of Equitation in Weedon Bec.
+During his return to the United States, Chamberlin spent time in England during 1924 as an observer at the Army School of Equitation, Weedon.

 From 1925 to 1926, Chamberlin commanded 1st Squadron, 8th Cavalry Regiment at Fort Bliss, Texas.
 Chamberlin was an accomplished polo player and was captain of the Army team that won the U.S. Junior Championship in 1926.
 From 1926 to 1927, Chamberlin attended the United States Army Command and General Staff College, and he completed the course as an honor graduate.
 After graduating, he was assigned to the 9th Cavalry Regiment at Fort Riley.
 In 1927, he trained the 1928 Olympic Team, which he captained.
 Chamberlin finished 21st in the event competition and 18th individually in the jumping competition.
 Overall, the U.S. team placed 8th of 16.

 From 1929 to 1932, Chamberlin was captain of the U.S. Equestrian Team.
 He competed at the 1932 Olympic Games, again as a member of the event and jumping teams.
 In the eventing competition, he finished fourth, while the U.S. team was first overall and won its first-ever gold medal.
 Chamberlin finished second in the individual jumping event and won the silver medal.